unit8co/darts/README.md

 As some models have relatively heavy dependencies, we provide two conda-forge packages:

-* Install darts with all available models: `conda install -c conda-forge u8darts-all`.
+* Install darts with all available models (recommended): `conda install -c conda-forge u8darts-all`.
 * Install core only (without neural networks, Prophet or AutoARIMA): `conda install -c conda-forge u8darts`